Matthews' hat trick propels Leafs past Devils

 Auston Matthews scored three goals, John Tavares had a goal and two assists, and the Toronto Maple Leafs ended a three-game losing streak by defeating the visiting New Jersey Devils 7-4 Tuesday night.
 William Nylander and Zach Hyman each added a goal and an assist for the Maple Leafs, and Frederik Gauthier scored a goal.
 Mitchell Marner and Rasmus Sandin each added two assists.

 Frederik Andersen made 25 saves for the Maple Leafs.
 Blake Coleman had three goals for the Devils, and P.K.
 Subban also scored.
-Will Butcher had three assists.
+Will Butcher had two assists.

 Louis Domingue, making his third straight start for New Jersey, allowed five goals on 19 shots before being replaced by Cory Schneider in the middle of the second period.
 Schneider allowed one goal on 14 shots.
 The Maple Leafs led 3-0 after the first period.